neighborhoods/PrefabFitness/Function44/README.md

 ```

 ## PHPStorm
-* Start a new project be opening the `Function44` directory in the `PrefabFitness` git repo.
+* Start a new project by opening the `Function44` directory in the `PrefabFitness` git repo.
 ![Start New Project View](README/images/phpstorm-start-new-project-view.png)
 * Disable `composer.json` syncing (if not PHPStorm will forget your directory preferences).
 * Set `src` and `fab` to "For generated sources" as `Neighborhoods\PrefabFitnessFunction44\`.